A: LifeGuard (LG) is an operating system update program for Zebra Android products that provides multiple value propositions for Zebra customers:

 A: No. Unlike some device platforms, Zebra does not push LifeGuard updates without full disclosure to the customer and/or device user.

-A: No. GMS libraries are typically updated by Google through the Google Play store, usually through a Google account on the device (though Google retains the right to update without an account).
+A: Typically no. GMS libraries are most often updated by Google through the Google Play store, usually through a Google account on the device (though Google retains the right to update without an account).
 In rare cases, Zebra provides GMS libraries as part of a larger update, but the GMS version in such updates might not be the latest.

 A: Zebra monitors for such events and makes a best effort to respond in relative real time.
 When a major vulnerability or attack surfaces between a scheduled update or security bulletin, Zebra addresses the events outside of the standard LG release schedules.

 A: Installation of hot-fix and custom builds is not supported by LifeGuard OTA.
-Such updates must be installed directly to the device using legacy methods.
+Such updates must be installed directly to the device using legacy methods (adb, SD Card, StageNow).

 A: A hot-fixed device can be restored to a standard build by applying the most recent (or desired) build directly to the device using legacy install methods.